Bitteneite/bitten_restoboards/bit_m0116/README.md

 - The Bent Pin Headers listed above will make assembly easier, but the [Straight Pin Headers](https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-straight-header.jpg) included with your Raspberry Pi Pico can still work.
 - A decent soldering iron and a pair of sharp wire-cutters are recommended!

-## Flashing
+## Preparing your RP2040 Controller
 This section will cover how you can easily flash your RP2040-based controller.
 My unit was a cheap clone I bought off of AliExpress.

 1. Get the .uf2 firmware file: [Visit the Releases page to download the latest version.](https://github.com/Bitteneite/bitten_restoboards/releases/tag/m0116-v2.0.0)

-2. Set your Raspberry Pi Pico into **Bootloader Mode**:
+2. Set your RP2040 Controller into **Bootloader Mode**:
 	- Press the **BOOT** and **RST** buttons simultaneously.
 <img src='https://github.com/Bitteneite/bitten_restoboards/blob/main/photos/prep-1.jpg ' width='500'>

-3. **Flash** your Raspberry Pi Pico:
+3. **Flash** your RP2040 Controller:
 	- After going into Bootloader Mode, a new device should be connected to your computer.
 	- Open the new directory, and drag the .uf2 file into it.
-	- Your Raspberry Pi Pico should **reboot** in a second.
+	- Your RP2040 Controller should **reboot** in a second.
 <img src='https://github.com/Bitteneite/bitten_restoboards/blob/main/photos/prep-2.gif ' width='750'>

 4. Open **Vial** & Verify:
-	- If you've done everything correctly, your RP2040 controller should now be recognized as "Apple Standard Keyboard".
+	- If you've done everything correctly, your RP2040 Controller should now be recognized as "Apple Standard Keyboard".
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/bit_m0116/vial_preview.png ' width='750'>

 <h6 align="center">✅ Congratulations!
 The monkey-brain of your M0116 PCB is now firing on all 2 braincells!</h6>